liya28/AIOStuBu/README.md

 # AIOStuBu
 The All-In-One (AIO) Studdy Buddy (Stubu) is an offline-first productivity application designed to equip students with all the essential tools they need to excel in their studies.

-Crafted in Java and powered by JavaFX.
+Written in Java with JavaFX.

 ## Features
 - Notes